Zwivee/Zwivee/README.md

 - 🔭 I’m currently working on a Discord bot in Python!
 - 🌱 I’m currently learning python 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to mountain bike and cook!
+- ⚡ Fun fact: Knifes and power tools are my passion!

 ---
 ### Connect with me: